curusarn/ctu-fit-mi-mpc/0_sso/README.md

 It contains `StringData` class that holds the data.

 ### class StringData
 This class takes care of the dirty work.
-It does all the casting, bitwise operations.
+It does all the casting and bitwise operations.
 However it does not contain any advanced logic.
 The sole purpose of this class is to provide comfortable interface for data manipulation.